khedekarSiddhi/Canteen-Automation-System/README.md

 # Canteen-Automation-System
-A website uing asp.net,sql server management studio.
+A website using asp.net,sql server management studio.